manticoresoftware/manticoresearch/manual/Node_info_and_management/Profiling/Query_plan.md

 <!-- example SHOW PLAN -->

-`SHOW PLAN` is an SQL statement that displays the execution plan of the previous `SELECT` statement.
-The plan is generated and stored during the actual execution, so profiling must be enabled in the current session **before** running that statement.
+The `SHOW PLAN` SQL statement and the `"plan": N` JSON interface option display the query execution plan.
+The plan is generated and stored during the actual execution, so in the case of SQL, profiling must be enabled in the current session **before** running that statement.
 This can be done with a `SET profiling=1` statement.

+Two items are returned in SQL mode:
+* `transformed_tree`, which displays the full-text query decomposition.
+* `enabled_indexes`, which provides information about effective secondary indexes.

-To view the query execution plan in JSON queries, add `"profile": true` to the query.
-The result appears as a `profile` property in the result set.
+To view the query execution plan in a JSON query, add `"plan": N` to the query.
+The result will appear as a `plan` property in the result set. `N` can be one of the following:

-Note that there are two things returned in the SQL mode:
-* `transformed_tree`, which shows the full-text query decomposition
-* `enabled_indexes`, which shows information about effective secondary indexes
+* 1 - Displays only the textual plan of the root node, similar to the one returned in the `SHOW PLAN` SQL query.
+This is the most compact form.
+* 2 - Displays only the JSON object plan, useful for processing.
+* 3 - Displays a JSON object with a textual description of every node.
+Note that the description for child nodes is also present and repeats part of the parent's description, which makes the whole representation quite large.

 <!-- intro -->
 ##### SQL: